How to prepare for a recession: 5 steps

 Hopefully this doesn't seem too alarmist.
 I am invested for the long haul, and I am sure you've also prepared a portfolio that you can be confident in during good times and bad.
 Hopefully, you've also run it through Personal Capital's investment checkup tool to ensure your portfolio reflects your risk profile.
 Since I have done all of that, I don't think there's any reason to try to time the market.
 Every time I've tried to predict anything, I've failed.
 I am not trying to do that here.

-1. Preparing for a recession in 2018: Pay off debt
+1. Recession planning: Pay off debt

 Now that we're nearing the peak of the economic cycle, the tendency is to borrow more.
 This is the time when people buy houses, cars, get new credit cards, take out HELOC's and generally spend freely.
 That's exactly the opposite of what they should be doing.
 With the stock market and real estate market at all time highs, risk is expanding significantly.